KingNg0707/functions/README.md

 # functions
-This is my functions lab. (for test)
+This is my functions lab.